nvmwill/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/ios.md

 * VoIP push *([PushKit](https://developer.apple.com/documentation/pushkit))* - the better fit for applications that use Vonage In-App Voice functionality. ([_Jump to section_](/client-sdk/setup/set-up-push-notifications/ios#integrate-voip-push-notifications-in-your-application))

-> There is VoIP push sample project on [GitHub](https://github.com/nexmo-community/swift-phone-to-app-callkit) and an accompanying [blog post](https://learn.vonage.com/blog/2021/01/28/handling-voip-push-notifications-with-callkit) which shows you how to integrate CallKit into an existing Vonage Client SDK project.
+> There is a VoIP push sample project on [GitHub](https://github.com/nexmo-community/swift-phone-to-app-callkit) and an accompanying [blog post](https://learn.vonage.com/blog/2021/01/28/handling-voip-push-notifications-with-callkit) which shows you how to integrate CallKit into an existing Vonage Client SDK project.

 * Regular push *([UserNotifications](https://developer.apple.com/documentation/usernotifications))* - the better fit for applications that use Vonage In-App Chat functionality. ([_Jump to section_](/client-sdk/setup/set-up-push-notifications/ios#integrate-regular-push-notifications-in-your-application))